FunctionCallTool

 invoke |

-Asynchronous variant of invoke ; yields messages in an async generator for real-time or concurrent agent calls. |
+Asynchronous method that processes incoming tool calls matching agent_name, passing the prompt to the agent_call callable; yields messages in an async generator for real-time or concurrent agent calls. |

 to_messages |

-Creates a Message object from the agent's response, linking the output to tool_call_id . |
+Creates a Message object from the agent's response, linking the output to tool_call_id. |

 to_dict |